We will remember them.

 All donations go to supporting returned and service personnel, and their families.

 We remember those who did not return by supporting those still with us.

-The National Graves Project aims to see volunteers transforming cemetery sites all over New Zealand.
+The New Zealand Remembrance Army has one vision.
+To see our service personnel's graves cared for, wherever they may lie.
+Our army of volunteers is transforming cemetery sites all over New Zealand.
 We hope this practical guide will inspire you and others to get stuck in.
-To get involved with a group from your community go to NZ Remembrance Army.
+Restoration team coordinators are active in most cities and towns across New Zealand.
+To get involved with a group from your community visit the:

 New Zealand Remembrance Army -ANZAC Day Appeal 2020

 The New Zealand Remembrance Army needs your help.
 It takes just $5 to ensure that two granite service memorials are cleaned and maintained for future generations. $10 cleans and restores a bronze plaque.